 Eq. (\ref{equ:SAM}) defines a generative model for the untransformed data from the beginning of the analysis, and the latent factor processes are integrated out to propagate the uncertainty to derive the marginal likelihood in Eq. (\ref{equ:prod_density}) for parameter estimation.
 Thus we call the method \textit{ab initio uncertainty quantification} (AIUQ) for scattering analysis of microscopy.
-Note here we do not need to compute the difference of image pairs as in the image structure function in Eq. (\ref{equ:image_SF}); instead, we will introduce the generalized Schur algorithm for accelerating the computation of Toeplitz covariances from the marginal likelihood in Eq. (\ref{equ:prod_density}) in Section \ref{subsec:generalized_Schur} and Section S1 in SI.
+Note here we do not need to compute the difference of image pairs as in the image structure function in Eq. (\ref{equ:image_SF}); instead, we will apply the generalized Schur algorithm \cite{gohberg1972inversion,ammar1988superfast, ling2019superfast} for accelerating the computation of Toeplitz covariances from the marginal likelihood in Eq. (\ref{equ:prod_density}) summarized in Section \ref{subsec:generalized_Schur} and Section S1 in SI.
 The AIUQ approach provides a global fit of the entire data at the untransformed real space and time $\{\mathbf x, t\}$ based on the model in Eq. (\ref{equ:SAM}).
 In comparison, DDM fits the image structure function in the Fourier space in Eq. (\ref{equ:image_SF}) at the lag time $\{\mathbf q, \Delta t\}$, and selecting suitable wave-vector ranges may be required to obtain an accurate estimation of the ISF.

 There are two ingredients of the AIUQ approach for scattering analysis of microscopy.
-The first key part is to model the untransformed intensity by a probabilistic model, where the temporal correlation of each latent factor process is parameterized by an intermediate scattering function at each wavevector.
+The first key part is to model the untransformed intensity by a probabilistic model, where the temporal correlation of each latent factor process is parameterized by an intermediate scattering function at each wave vector.
 Equivalently, this is to assume a Bayesian prior encoded physics information of the process.
 The second key ingredient is to integrate (or marginalize) out random factor processes and estimate the governing physical parameters by an asymptotically optimal estimator--the maximum marginal likelihood estimator.
 Integrating out random quantities in the model is the foundation of Bayesian analysis, which inherently avoids overfitting the data and provides uncertainty quantification.
-We refer to \cite{berger1999integrated,lakshminarayanan2017simple,wilson2020bayesian,gu2022scalable} for more discussion and applications of the marginal likelihood in machine learning and Bayesian analysis.
+Readers are referred to \cite{berger1999integrated,lakshminarayanan2017simple,wilson2020bayesian,gu2022scalable} for more discussion and applications of the marginal likelihood in machine learning and Bayesian analysis.